 How soon do I need to register after arriving in Switzerland?

-Your canton assigns you to a default insurer — almost always the most expensive option available in your area.
+Your canton assigns you to a default insurer — almost always the most expensive option in your area.
 You also owe premiums retroactively from your registration date.
 Always choose your own provider to avoid overpaying.

 Do I need to speak German, French, or Italian to complete these steps?

-Many multinationals offer full relocation support — Gemeinde registration, housing search, insurance setup, and school enrollment for children.
+Many multinationals provide full relocation support — Gemeinde registration, housing search, insurance setup, and school enrollment for children.
 If yours does not, a professional relocation service can manage the entire process.
 See our relocation services page for options.

 Robert Kolar